ramonaharrison/ramonaharrison.github.io/_posts/2015-03-09-how-i-built-my-blog.md

 #### 3) Choose a theme and fork it to your own repository
 Here comes the fun part.
 It's time to choose a theme and fork it to your own repository on GitHub. <i>(At this point, if you don't have a GitHub account, you'll want to [create one](https://github.com/))</i>

   * Search for a theme online.
-I found my theme at [jekyllthemes.org](jekyllthemes.org), which I would recommend, but you can find others by googling 'jekyll themes'.
-Don't worry, you can always change your theme down the road.
+I found my theme at [jekyllthemes.org](jekyllthemes.org).
+You can find even more by googling 'jekyll themes'.
+You can always change your theme down the road.
   * Once you've found a theme you like, go to its GitHub repository.
   * In the upper left corner, click on the 'Fork' button.
 This will create your own forked copy of the repository.
   * After forking, click on the 'Settings' button midway down the page on the right side.
 You'll see a box to rename your new repository.
 Change the name to <i>yourusername.github.io</i> (for example, <i>ramonaharrison.github.io</i>) and click the 'Rename' button.